MPI-Dortmund/tomotwin-cryoet/docs/installation.rst

 Link Napari
 ^^^^^^^^^^^

-For convinience reasons we link an adapted napari call into the tomotwin environment.
-With that you don't need to switch environments when working with tomotwin:
+This is an optional step, but for convinience reasons we link an adapted napari call into the tomotwin environment.
+With that you don't need to switch environments when working with tomotwin.
+While this is optional, I assume during the tutorials that you did this step.
+Here is what you need to do:

 .. prompt:: bash $